HD 200964

-HD 200964 is a 7th magnitude star located approximately 237 light-years away in the constellation of Equuleus.
-It is a K-type subgiant with 44% more mass than the Sun, but cooler.
-At the age of 3 billion years, it indicates that it is an evolved A-type star.
-At a magnitude of 6.64, this star is too faint to be seen with the naked eye for most people, but binoculars would make it easy to see this star.
-Only people with a very clear eyesight and very dark sky can barely see this star.
+HD 200964 is a star with a pair of orbiting exoplanets located in the northern constellation of Equuleus.
+It has an apparent visual magnitude of +6.48, which puts it at the lower limit of visibility to the naked eye, but binoculars would make it easy to see.
+Based on parallax measurements, the distance to this system is 238 light years, but it is drifting closer with a heliocentric radial velocity of −72.6 km/s.

-The star is known to have two giant extrasolar planets.
+This is a G-type subgiant star with a stellar classification of G8 IV.
+It is a 3.3 billion year old star that has exhausted the supply of hydrogen at its core and has begun to evolve away from the main sequence, where it was an A-type star.
+The star has 44% more mass than the Sun and is spinning with a projected rotational velocity of 2.3 km/s.
+The abundance of iron, an indicator of the star's metallicity, is lower than in the Sun.
+The star has swelled to 4.3 times the radius of the Sun and it is radiating nearly 14 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 5,164 K.

 Planetary system

 On July 26, 2010 the California and Carnegie Planet Search team announced the discovery of two planets around HD 200964 along with two planets around 24 Sextantis.
 The inner planet is nearly twice as massive as Jupiter and takes 614 days to orbit the star in a circular orbit at the average distance of 1.60 AU (240 Gm).
 The outer planet is 9/10 the mass of Jupiter and takes 825 days to orbit eccentrically around the star at the average distance of 1.95 AU (292 Gm).